felixhahnweilheim/humhub-flex-theme/docs/README.md

 ### Colors (under development)

 **Define your custom colors!**
-Currently the 7 main colors and the text colors are configurable.
-Background colors will be added soon.
+You can configure nearly all colors (main colors, text colors, background colors).
+Please note: This still needs more testing and some colors that are hard-coded in HumHub can't be changed.

 [Details for Developpers](https://github.com/felixhahnweilheim/humhub-flex-theme/blob/main/themes/FlexTheme/less/README.md)